Rep. Kiley: Wray Testimony 'Very Revealing' on Abuses

-FBI Director Christopher Wray's testimony before members of the House Judiciary Committee was "very revealing" and covered so much because there are "so many different abuses going on right now," Rep. Kevin Kiley, a member of the committee, said on Newsmax Saturday.
+FBI Director Christopher Wray's testimony before members of the House Judiciary Committee was "very revealing" and covered so much because there are "so many different abuses going on right now," Rep. Kevin Kiley, a member of the committee, told Newsmax on Saturday.

 The California Republican told Newsmax's "Saturday Report" that he chose to center his line of questioning on how the Biden administration "completely invented a pretext to mobilize federal law enforcement and counterterrorism powers against parents," which he called "one of the truly unprecedented and chilling abuses of power that we've seen in our country's history."